hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-file-ownership.md

 ##Monitoring the File Ownership of Swift

 The `/etc/swift/` has Swift user permission and the files inside the `/etc/swift/` has root permission.
 So, the Swift user has read permission on the files present inside the `/etc/swift/`.
-The script verifies the `/etc/swift/ -parent` folder for swift:swift ownership.
+The script verifies the `/etc/swift/ -parent` folder for **swift:swift** ownership.

-Perform the following steps to monitor the file ownership points of Swift disk:
+Perform the following steps to monitor the file ownership of Swift disk:

 1. In the undercloud Horizon dashboard, log in to the **Icinga Dashboard** (http://&lt;Undercloud_IP&gt;/icinga/).
 The default login credentials are as follows: